What is Big Data?

 Now, schools offer training in Big Data.
 Pedagogy wants to give a large part to case studies and feedback.
 It also highlights the “red threads”.
 These are business simulation projects that some large companies such as EDF or Capgemini offer.

 This kind of training is not limited to a theoretical framework.
 Apprentices are also led to practice by reinforcing their training through an internship.
-To integrate these schools, you must be a holder of an engineering degree in computer science or telecommunications, or a scientific or technical university master’s degree in computer science or applied mathematics.
-They often accept bac +4 scientist provided that the person has at least 3 years of professional experience.
+To integrate these schools, you must be a holder of an engineering degree in computer science or telecommunications or a scientific or technical university master’s degree in computer science or applied mathematics.
+They often accept bac +4 scientists provided that the person has at least 3 years of professional experience.

 The interest of a digital training oriented Big Data

 Increasingly, digital is becoming the cornerstone of every entity wishing to enter the highly modern job market.
 Companies are snapping up the rare data scientists graduates of schools and organizations delivering digital training.
-They justify their approach on the principle that data analyzes have the capacity to optimize a profile thanks to the advent of digital technology and the growth of Big Data.
+They justify their approach to the principle that data analyzes have the capacity to optimize a profile thanks to the advent of digital technology and the growth of Big Data.
 The latter is therefore related to a major player in the sector.
 Many start-ups are born and integrate the process in the learning of its teams.
 The primary goal is to put smart data at the service of education.

 Education is undergoing a transformation that began with the emergence of E-Learning.
 By involving Big Data in their strategy, companies guarantee the competitiveness of their brand and optimize the follow-up of their customers.
 In addition, researchers are gradually working to dissect how best to exploit Big Data and its technological tools to promote education.
 With this in mind, Strategies training offers no less than 80 courses focused on the digital sector.
 Apprentices will be able to acquire or reinforce skills in terms of digital transformation, search marketing or social media.